 The Victorian gas sector contributes to around 17% of our state’s net greenhouse gas emissions and must play its part in reducing emissions over time.
 This must be balanced with the need for reliable, safe, affordable energy.

 Our state has been a consistent producer and net gas exporter, helping to meet the needs of Victorians and Australians in east coast gas markets.

-Going more electric not only takes the pressure off gas demand and limits consumers’ exposure to international prices.
+Going all-electric in our homes not only takes the pressure off gas demand, it also limits consumers’ exposure to international prices.